 Section 1.
 Officers.

 The officers of the Association shall be President, President-Elect, Immediate Past- President, Secretary, and Treasurer.
 Elected officials shall serve a term of one year.
-The President and the Secretary are elected officials; the Treasurer is appointed by the President.
+The President and the Secretary are elected officials; the Treasurer and Graduate Student Representative are appointed by the President.

 Section 2.
 The President.

 The President shall be the chief executive officer of the Association and chairperson of its Executive Committee.
-The President shall appoint the Treasurer of the Association.
+The President shall appoint the Treasurer and Graduate Student Representatives of the Association.
 The President will hold ex-officio membership on all committees.
 The President will serve as a voting member on the Governing Council of ACES and attend ACES Governing Council meetings.
 The President will report regularly to the Association upon actions of ACES and other items of concern to the members.

 Section 3.
 Immediate Past-President.

 The Immediate Past-President shall serve as chairperson of the Nominations and Elections Committee and serve on the Executive Committee of the Association.
-The Immediate Past-President shall also serve as chairperson of the Research and Practice Grants Committee.
+The Immediate Past-President shall also serve as chairperson of the Bylaws and Resolutions, Emerging Leaders, and Research and Practice Grants Committee.

 Section 4.
 The President-Elect.